a2rocket/testing/draft-getter-documenation.md

 <b>Purpose:</b> The retrieveActiveDelegations() function retrieves the active delegation addresses assigned by a delegator on a specific use case on a specific collection.

 <b>Description:</b> The function takes four parameters: _delegatorAddress, _collectionAddress, _date and _useCase.
 The _delegatorAddress parameter is the address of the delegator.
 The _collectionAddress parameter is the address of the collection for which the active delegation addresses will be retrieved.
-The _date parameter is the epoch time value for which the active delegation addresses will be retrieved, _date compares its value against the date that was given when a delegation was registered.
+The _date parameter is the epoch time value for which the active delegation addresses will be retrieved, _date compares its value against the _expiryDate that was given when a delegation was registered.
 The _useCase parameter is the type of delegation for which all delegation addresses will be returned.
 This function returns an address array that includes the active delegation addresses delegated from a delegator on a specific usecase on a specific collection.

     /**
       * @dev Retrieve the active delegation addresses delegated from a delegator.